richardgaywood/paydata.org/content/sprawlrunners/irl/lifestyle.md

 ### Low

 A very bad apartment in a bad area, or a bad apartment in a very bad area.
 Expect your utilities (power, water) to be routinely interrupted as creaking city infrastructure diverts limited resources to more desirable tenants.
+No personal vehicle included.
 ### Medium

-Xxx
+This is the lifestyle of a wageslave with a steady job but who isn't in the managerial class.
+Probably an apartment, half a dozen rooms / 75 sq m, in an anonymous tower block surrounded by anonymous tower blocks.
+Street violence is notably lower than Low lifestyles because in this neighbourhood the police usually show up.
+Unlikely to be downtown; instead, it'll be located in an extraurban commuter hub like central Bellevue or Tacoma.

+You can afford vat-grown meat a few times a month and real, farmed animal meat for special occasions.
+You can afford a basic car too; probably only a two-seat commuter model but it beats the train.
 ### High

-xxx
+Quite often the same buildings as Medium, but a lot higher up, and a lot more space.
+This might be in the heart of downtown (at the price of being smaller), or if it's further out, it might be a duplex.
+Furniture is nice, and it has every appliance you could want.
+You're rubbing shoulders with low level corp execs in the private lobbies and elevators that only go to your floors.

+Alternatively, if you live out in the true suburbs, you might have a reasonable amount of land - perhaps a few acres or so - buying you privacy.
 ### Luxe

-xxx
+This is the lifestyle of the 1% (although not, note, the 0.1%; you're not on a corp CEO's level, let alone a megacorp one.)
+A massive apartment downtown or a sprawling multi-building compound in the outskirts of town.
+Subscriptions to every kind of media and entertainment service.
+Real meat every night for dinner, if you want it.
+Multiple personal vehicles, all high spec.

 ### Itinerant